Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 The result for the case $d=2$ is already contained in \cite{FuYuZh}.
 Note that it is the only case of the three cases above in which we find a stretched exponential in the asymptotics; see~\cite{ElFaWa}.
 The above mentioned formula for $\mathrm{OTC}_{n,k}^{(d)}$ also gives the following distributional result for the number of reticulation nodes.

 \begin{thm} Let $R^{(d)}_n$ be the number of reticulation nodes of a one-component $d$-combining tree-child network picked uniformly at random from the set of all one-component $d$-combining tree-child networks with $n$ leaves.
-Then, we have the following limit behavior of $R^{(d)}_n$. \begin{itemize} \item[(i)] For $d=2$ (bicombining case), we have the weak\footnote{A sequence $(X_n)_{n \geq 1}$ of random variables converges weakly to a random variable $X$ (denoted by $X_n \stackrel{w}{\longrightarrow} X$) if $\lim_{n \to \infty} F_{X_n }(x)=F_X(x)$ for each continuity point $x \in \mathbb{R}$ of $F_X$, where $F_{X_n}$ and $F_X$ are the respective cumulative distribution functions.} convergence result:
+Then, we have the following limit behavior of $R^{(d)}_n$. \begin{itemize} \item[(i)] For $d=2$ (bicombining case), we have the convergence in distribution\footnote{A sequence $(X_n)_{n \geq 1}$ of random variables converges in distribution (or in law) to a random variable $X$ (denoted by $X_n \claw X$) if $\lim_{n \to \infty} F_{X_n }(x)=F_X(x)$ for each continuity point $x \in \mathbb{R}$ of $F_X$, where $F_{X_n}$ and $F_X$ are the respective cumulative distribution functions.} result:

-where $N(0,1)$ denotes the standard normal distribution. \item[(ii)] For $d=3$, we have the weak convergence result:
+where $N(0,1)$ denotes the standard normal distribution. \item[(ii)] For $d=3$, we have the convergence in distribution result:

 where Bessel$(v,a)$ denotes the Bessel distribution, which is defined via $I_{v}(\alpha)$ from Theorem~\ref{Th-1}~(ii):